bootlin/snagboot/docs/board_setup.md

 Make sure that the ROM code is trying to boot from USB.
 Use your board’s boot switches and/or other methods to prevent the board from booting from any non-volatile memories.
-The host system should detect a new RNDIS Ethernet gadget which will be registered as a new network interface.
-Please take care to check that the ROM code has not booted from any other source!
+The host system should detect a new RNDIS Ethernet gadget which will be registered as a new network interface, such as:
+	ID 0451:6141 Texas Instruments, Inc. AM335x USB Please take care to check that the ROM code has not booted from any other source!

 Once the USB device has appeared, note its device id and vendor id, we will refer to those as ROMUSB\_PID and ROMUSB\_VID respectively.
 You should also note